 I've published three full collections of poetry, a letterpress chapbook by Frog Hollow Press, and a chapbook by Leaf Press.
-I'm currently working on a family memoir, which took me to Poland for the first time in April 2014.
-Each of my books has won the Canadian Jewish Book Award for Poetry.
-My books are available through my publishers, or on order from Amazon, Abebooks, or any bookstore.
+Afterlight, a National Jewish Book Award finalist for memoir, is my first book of creative non-fiction.
+Each of my poetry books has won the Canadian Jewish Book Award.

 Isa Milman uses historical and personal awakening, and archival sleuthing, to create a "kaddish" - a Jewish prayer of mourning and commemoration - for a prairie community that now exists only through remembrance.
 There are no more Jewish colonies, no more Jewish farmers on the prairies.
 Prairie Kaddish is an elegy for all that no longer exists, except through remembrance.

 Sometimes a gift appears in disguise and our challenge is to recognize the little miracle that has just fallen into our lap.
 This is the story of the gift that became Prairie Kaddish (Coteau Books), a book of history told mostly through poetry.
 A book that began in an obscure corner of Jewish history, a tattered scrap of time, and unfolded as a generous, intricate tapestry in which, unbeknownst to me, my history was also stitched.